 - Soluble fibre can help you to feel fuller for longer and improve nutrient absorption from the food you eat by slowing down your digestion.

 - Insoluble fibre can make going to the toilet easier and more comfortable by adding more bulk to your stool.

 Mung beans contain a lot of antioxidants, including flavonoids, caffeic acid, cinnamic acid and more.

-Our bodies use antioxidants to combat potentially harmful compounds called free radicals, which can damage our cells.
-This is often referred to as oxidative stress – too much of which can lead to health issues.
+Our bodies use antioxidants to combat potentially harmful compounds called free radicals that can damage our cells.
+This is often referred to as oxidative stress – too much of which can lead to health issues.4

 Mung beans are an excellent source of magnesium, which is essential for maintaining healthy bones.